Navigator objectSupport in all current engines.

 the following steps, using the method's argument as index:

-Let list be the MimeType
+Let list be the MimeType objects representing the

 reported MIME types.